tektoncd/catalog/kaniko/README.md

 # Kaniko

-This build template builds source into a container image using Google's [`kaniko`](https://github.com/GoogleCloudPlatform/kaniko) tool.
+This Task builds source into a container image using Google's [`kaniko`](https://github.com/GoogleCloudPlatform/kaniko) tool.

 >kaniko doesn't depend on a Docker daemon and executes each command within a